jessicarush/javascript-notes/data_types.md

 console.log({a: 'b'});   // object
 ```

-Exponential numbers van be written like `1e10`, for example:
+Exponential numbers can be written like `1e10`, for example:

 ```javascript
 let num_exponent = 3e6;